yigitsevim/Movie-Matchmaker/README.md

 Everyone has their unique taste and even movie that has a high rating from a large audience may not suit your liking sometimes.

 I tried to overcome this issue by utilizing Data Mining, Analysis, and Machine Learning.
 With this approach, you can have a close estimation on how much you are going to like a movie before watching it.

+---
+Both parts include comments but for detailed explanation you can check [my article](https://yigitsevim.medium.com/your-movie-matchmaker-using-data-mining-to-find-films-youll-love-3382d9478bf3) about this project.